 See CLI configuration for additional information.

 Every device in FortiNAC is assigned a role of NAC Default as it registers.
 Additional roles can be created and assigned to devices that require network services, such as printers.
-Only those devices that have been registered and configured to be managed in Inventory can use role-based access.
+Only those devices that have been registered and configured to be managed in Topology View can use role-based access.
 Ports or switches must be placed in Port or Device groups.
 For example, if you have a role called Accounting, you can map that role to devices in with role X. Then indicate that when a device in with role X connects to the network through a switch or port in group Y, that device can only access VLAN 10.
-See Roles for detailed instructions.
+See Role management for detailed instructions.